Science

 We've all heard of polarized sunglasses, and the consensus is generally that they're better than non-polarized sunglasses.
 Yes and no, depending on your usage.

 Polarized light is simply the waves of light oscillating in a specific direction.
-Direct sunlight is usually scattered in all directions, but when sunlight hits water, the light reflects linearly and the waves travel to your eyes from the water's surface in a mostly uniform fashion, making it seem brighter or harsher to your eyes.
+Direct sunlight is usually scattered in all directions, but when sunlight hits water, the light reflects linearly in the same direction as the reflective surface and the light waves travel to your eyes in a mostly uniform fashion, making it seem brighter or harsher to your eyes.
 The glassier the water or more reflective the surface, the more uniform the polarization goes straight into your eyeballs.
 This is why polarized sunglasses work so much better at the beach or lake or while driving.

 Next time you're wearing your polarized sunglasses – which are generally designed for horizontal polarized light – look at a reflective window, then turn your head 90-degrees sideways and you'll see how they work in action.